ringcentral/ringcentral-api-docs/docs/getting-started/register-app.md

 ## Obtaining your app's credentials

-Upon clicking the "Create" button and successfully registering your application, your app will be provisioned sandbox and production app credentials in the form of a Client ID and Client Secret.
+Upon clicking the "Create" button and successfully registering your application, your app will be provisioned app credentials in the form of a Client ID and Client Secret.
 You will use these credentials during the authorization process so that RingCentral can identify the app making API calls.

 ## Next step: creating an authentication credential